Wash Your Hands Often

 There is a vaccine against the avian flu , but it is not available to the general public.

 The seasonal flu vaccine has been associated with fewer hospitalizations and deaths from influenza or pneumonia among the elderly living in a community.
 The Centers for Disease Control and Prevention (CDC) recommends that anyone aged 6 months and older should get a yearly flu vaccine.
-Children 6 months to 8 years of age will need 2 doses of the vaccine to help build immunity to the virus.
+Children 6 months to 8 years of age will need 2 doses of the vaccine to help build immunity to the virus when getting vaccinated for the first time.

 There are two types of seasonal flu vaccines: